zkFL: Zero-Knowledge Proof-based Gradient Aggregation for Federated Learning: Conclusion

 \section{Conclusion}

-We present a novel and pioneering approach called \zkFL, which utilizes \ZKPs to ensure a trustworthy aggregation process on the centralized aggregator.
+We present a novel and pioneering FL approach for the era of big data, \zkFL, which utilizes \ZKPs to ensure a trustworthy aggregation process on the centralized aggregator.
 Through rigorous theoretical analysis, we establish that \zkFL effectively addresses the challenge posed by a malicious aggregator during the model aggregation phase.
 Moreover, we extend \zkFL to a blockchain-based system, significantly reducing the verification burden on the clients.
 The empirical analysis demonstrates that our design achieves superior levels of security and privacy compared to traditional \FL systems, while maintaining a favorable training speed for the clients.
 These results showcase the practical feasibility and potential advantages of \zkFL and its blockchain-based version in real-world applications.